-The Compliance Officer may designate one or more colleagues, preferably with several years' experience with the Company, to carry out or assist with the performance of the duties of Compliance Officer.
+The compliance officer may designate one or more colleagues, preferably with several years' experience with the Company, to carry out or assist with the performance of his/her duties.

-4. Independence of the Compliance Officer
+4. Independence of the compliance officer

-The Compliance Officer is completely independent.
+The compliance officer is completely independent.

-He or she reports on a regular basis to the Chairman of the audit committee and reports hierarchically to the CEO.
+He/she reports on a regular basis to the chairman of the audit committee and reports administratively to the managing director.

-He or she is required to inform the CEO in the event of an actual or potential conflict of interest that could compromise the objectivity or independence of the Compliance function.
+He/she is required to inform the managing director in the event of an actual or potential conflict of interest that could compromise the objectivity or independence of the compliance function.

-He or she can contact the Internal Auditor, the CEO, the Chairman of the board of directors, the audit committee, the statutory auditor or the FSMA directly, without informing anyone else first.
-If he or she does so, he or she shall inform the executive committee immediately afterwards.
+He/she can contact the internal auditor, the managing director, the chairman of the board of directors, the audit committee, the statutory auditor or the FSMA directly, without informing anyone else first.
+If he/she does so, he/she shall inform the managing director immediately afterwards.

-He or she may freely express and make known his or her findings and assessments in the context of his or her task, without these findings and assessments being held against himself or herself.
+He/she may freely express and make known his/her findings and assessments in the context of his/her task, without these findings and assessments being held against him/herself.

-The Compliance Officer is subject to the strictest confidentiality.
-This obligation is without prejudice to the performance of his or her duties and cannot be an obstacle to any notification or information obligation in the context of his or her task (e.g. notification to the supervisory authorities).
+The compliance officer is subject to the strictest confidentiality.
+This obligation is without prejudice to the performance of his/her duties and cannot be an obstacle to any notification or information obligation in the context of his/her task (e.g. notification to the supervisory authorities).

-The Compliance function is independent of the Internal Audit function but falls within the scope of the latter's investigation and control.
+The compliance function is independent of the internal audit function but falls within the scope of the latter's investigation and control.

-The Compliance Officer may not engage in any other activity that could compromise his or her objectivity or independence.
+The compliance officer may not engage in any other activity that could compromise his/her objectivity or independence.

-5. Authority of the Compliance Officer
+5. Authority of the compliance officer

-The Compliance Officer has the necessary authority, resources and expertise and access to all relevant information, at all times, without any restriction, to the extent required for the performance of his or her task.
+The compliance officer has the necessary authority, resources and expertise and access to all relevant information, at all times, without any restriction, to the extent required for the performance of his/her task.

-He or she may freely discuss matters with all employees and peruse any Company document, business activity, file and information, including internal and external audits, and the minutes of the board of directors and the committees, to the extent required for the performance of his or her task.
+He/she may freely discuss matters with all employees and peruse any Company document, business activity, file and information, including internal and external audits, and the minutes of the board of directors, the committees and the executive committee, to the extent required for the performance of his/her task.

-The Compliance Officer may, if necessary, be assisted by employees or external advisers for specific tasks or legal opinions.
+The compliance officer may, if necessary, be assisted by employees or external advisers for specific tasks or legal opinions.